azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Results.md

    		![buck_10khz_50duty_z](Images/buck_10khz_50duty_z.png)
 5. Determine the duty cycle needed for 1V, 10V at `OUT_A_BUCK`.
 	- Edit and run the Channel_A_LV_Buck1.cpp file.
 		- Based on the previous step, determine at what duty cycle 1V and 10V occurs at.
-Record these values as *9.75%* & 88.86%*maximum buck duty cycle* or in terms of bit duty cycle (100 & 910).
+Record these values as *9.75%* & 88.86%* maximum buck duty cycle or in terms of bit duty cycle (100 & 910).
    		- There was a 0.375V peak-to-peak ripple on the 1V output.
-		- If the ripple for the output of the buck converter is significant (more than 1%), then replace the **C23** capacitor.
-			- It might be necessary to use a 100uF/1mF through hole capacitor to get the voltage filtering desired.
-	- Note: If the buck converter is not working properly, most of the voltage range can still be achieved by only using the flyback transformer (although the efficiency will be much worst compared to using a buck converter).
+		-
 6. Testing buck converter duty cycle vs. voltage output.
 	- Run the Channel_A_LV_Buck2.cpp file.
 		- Similar to the transformer, record the output voltage at `OUT_A_BUCK` with the duty cycle set from *minimum buck duty cycle* to *maximum buck duty cycle* in increments of *percent accuracy* so the total interval is 50 seconds and using the *sweep measurement*.